Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

 * Get the `lightstreamer.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.js) and put it in the `src/js` folder of the demo.
   Alternatively, you can generate a customized `lightstreamer.js` library containing only the classes you actually use;
   see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
-  In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, ConnectionSharing, and StatusWidget modules and to use the "Use AMD" version.
+  In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, ConnectionSharing, and StatusWidget modules.
 * Get the `require.js` file form the [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder of the demo.
 - Download [Three.js](http://github.com/mrdoob/three.js/zipball/master) and copy the `three.min.js` file to the `src/js` folder of the demo.
 The demo requires Three.js r61 or higher.
 -  Please note that the demo uses a jQuery customized theme, included in this project.